How Many Times a Day Should You Brush Your Teeth? Here’s What Science Says

 When Should You Brush Your Teeth?

-Avoid brushing your teeth for at least thirty to sixty minutes after eating or drinking ─ especially if you’ve just eaten or drank something acidic.
+What are the rules for brushing teeth after eating?
+Simply put, avoid brushing your teeth for at least thirty to sixty minutes after eating or drinking ─ especially if you’ve just eaten or drank something acidic.
 That is because waiting around half an hour allows for the enamel on your teeth to re-mineralize after being weakened by acids.

 Generally speaking, you should brush your teeth both in the morning and at night.
 Because you should wait to brush after eating or drinking, I recommend brushing your teeth right when you wake up in the morning (before breakfast) and right before going to bed at night.